schallerala/mcs-applied-optimization/aopt-exercise10/readme.txt

 Active set method for convex quadratic problem
 ===
-- See document Exercise9_FontanaSchallerCarrel.pdf.
+- Not done

 "Phase I" method for initial feasible point
 ===
-- See document Exercise9_FontanaSchallerCarrel.pdf.

-TODO!
-Done bonus?!
+- Not done

 "Big M" method for initial feasible point
 ===
-- See document Exercise9_FontanaSchallerCarrel.pdf.
+- Not done